Leightoons/sort-circuit/server/README.md

 If you encounter issues with creating or joining rooms:
 1. Check that you're using `getModel()` for any database model access
-2. Ensure the mock database is properly initialized when MongoDB is unavailable
-3. Check socket connection by opening browser console
+2. Check socket connection by opening browser console
-4. Verify that the server console shows the expected connection and room events
+3. Verify that the server console shows the expected connection and room events